Flagrant jurisdictional misconduct scandal leaves lingering questions about leadership at LCSO

 What seems even stranger in retrospect is that Jones allowed the deputies to retroactively resign their positions after having already fired them.
 How these deputies felt emboldened enough to not only arrest dozens of suspects outside of Lee County, but then to have lied to their superiors about it afterwards, raises serious questions about the leadership at LCSO that would have created this kind of corrupt climate to begin with.

-This delayed response consisting of half measures by Jones only after being put on notice by D.A.
+This delayed response by Jones only after being put on notice by D.A.
 Ventiere stands in stark contrast to the swift firing of Deputy Cam Hunt immediately upon being informed by Hunt in person of his intentions to run for sheriff as a courtesy.
-This lays bare the calculus inside the LCSO where egregious jurisdictional misconduct leads to a plodding investigation where rogue deputies are handled with kid gloves and allowed to resign compared to Deputy Hunt declaring himself a candidate for Sheriff leading to his immediate and swift termination by Jones.
+This lays bare the calculus inside the LCSO where egregious jurisdictional misconduct leads to an investigation where rogue deputies are handled with kid gloves and allowed to resign compared to Deputy Hunt declaring himself a candidate for Sheriff leading to his immediate and swift termination by Jones.
 If only that kind of decisive action was prioritized by Jones consistently in all matters political and otherwise.

 Comments